Tanzania Bleu Logo

 1. Jambiani (The Quiet Neighbor)

 Just south of Paje, Jambiani offers similar conditions but with far fewer kites in the air.
-For those looking for an immersive experience, the Coconuts Kite 7-Day Adventure is a fantastic way to combine accommodation and coaching in a more secluded paradise.
+The vibe here is more authentic and laid-back.
+For those looking for an immersive experience, the Coconuts Kite 7-Day Adventure is a fantastic way to combine local charm with personalized coaching.

 Learning to Kite in Zanzibar